alphagov/govuk-puppet/development-vm/README.md

 ### 9.2 Access to servers via SSH

-Note: This assumes that you have followed Step 6, and have your machine's Public key added to the Puppet repositary, and this has been deployed to the preview environment.
+Note: This assumes that you have followed Step 6, and have your machine's Public key added to the Puppet repository, and this has been deployed to the preview environment.

 While the load balanced endpoints are available directly via the public Internet, SSH access to the boxes which comprise the environment is brokered via